tindandelion/tindandelion.github.io/_drafts/end-to-end-testing.md

 # Design outside-in

-There is a certain kind of design decisions acceptance tests force you to make right away: how the boundaries of the application look like.
+There is a certain kind of design decisions acceptance tests force me make
+immediately: how the boundaries of the application look like.
 Consider a simple (if not cliche) example that executes the scenario of a user logging into the
 system:

 {% highlight java %}
 @Test
-public void userLogsIn_success() throws Exception {
+public void userLogsIn_successfully() throws Exception {
    final User user = new User("john-smith", "password");

    ensureUserExists(user);
    loginAsUser(user);
    assertThat(application, loggedInAs(user, withCurrentScreen(welcome())));
 }